 Deadline is September 25th, 2022 (end of day).

-Note: Based on the applications, a few selected candidates will be assigned a paid writing and editing test, which will be the primary evaluation criteria for the position.
+Note: Based on the applications, a few selected candidates will be assigned a paid writing and analysis test, which will be the main evaluation criterion for the position.
 This will also be a good way for you to get a feel for the primary task of this job.
 (The test will be performed remotely.
-You’ll be asked to write original content and edit existing content within a 10-day deadline.)
+You’ll be given a real usability test dataset to analyze and describe within a 10-day deadline.)

 Referral Bonus: If this job isn’t you, but you know someone who’ll be the perfect fit, please send them the link to this page.
-If we end up hiring the person you referred, we’ll give you one year of access to a Baymard Premium ‘Medium’ plan (a $1,560 value).
+If we end up hiring the person you referred, we’ll give you a 1 year access to a Baymard Premium ‘Comprehensive’ plan (normally $1,800/year).

 Key Work Values at Baymard

 Our entire team works remotely, but once a year, we all get together for a meetup.
 The first image is from Iceland, where one of the activities was snowmobiling on glaciers.
 Second, is oyster hunting in a Danish tidal sea, catching 240 oysters in 12 minutes.

 The following work values are central to us at Baymard and hopefully gives you an idea of our culture and what working at Baymard is like: